SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/README.md

 # IT-Support-AND-System-Admin-Lab-Portfolio-

-A hands-on portfolio simulating real-world IT environments — focused on support workflows, identity management, system administration, and Microsoft technologies.
+A hands-on portfolio simulating real-world IT environments: focused on support workflows, identity management, system administration, and Microsoft technologies.

-Built from scratch to mirror the responsibilities of entry-level IT Support and Junior Sysadmin roles, this project documents every lab, fix, failure, and breakthrough — with clarity and purpose.
+Built from scratch to mirror the responsibilities of entry-level IT Support and Junior Sysadmin roles, this project documents every lab, fix, failure, and breakthrough with clarity and purpose.

 ---